- See a full list of publications

 - Explore connections, collaborators, related work and more

-Tom Johnson is a Lecturer in Late Medieval History.
+Tom Johnson is a Senior Lecturer in Late Medieval History.
 Before joining the History Department at York in 2016, Tom did his doctoral work at Birkbeck, University of London and held a research fellowship at the University of Cambridge.
 In 2018-19, he was a Fellow at the Davis Center for Historical Studies at Princeton University.

 Tom’s research explores the lives of ordinary people during the Middle Ages and their interactions with institutions and authorities.
 His first book, Law in Common: Legal Cultures in Late-Medieval England (2020) explores the way that law and legal ideas were used in everyday life in fifteenth-century England.